Hydrologic Unit Maps

 As data gathering practices in remote areas improved over the years, the Alaska region was remapped in an effort to improve of the HUC's delineation.
 This renaming and renumbering of the Alaska region 19 are available as a newer_huc_rdb.txt .
 These Alaskan HUC numbers have changed since publication of WSP 2294.
 See, for example, the USGS Science in Your Watershed or the How's My Waterway site.

-A single-sheet hydrologic unit map of the U.S. is no longer available at a scale of 1:3,500,000 and the map measures 41- by 58-inches.
+A single-sheet hydrologic unit map of the U.S. is no longer available at the scale of 1:3,500,000 with the map measuring 41- by 58-inches.
 This map was part of The National Atlas of the United States of America series.
-"Hydrologic Units" is available from USGS.
+"Hydrologic Units" was available from USGS.
 Its stock number was TUS5681.
 The "Hydrologic Units" atlas map supersedes both the "Hydrologic Unit Map of the United States, East" (GHU0057-1T) and the "Hydrologic Unit Map of the United States, West" (GHU0057-2T).
 Additional information regarding this map is available at: https://pubs.usgs.gov/gip/hydrologic_units/pdf/hydrologic_units.pdf.

 Paper maps may be ordered from USGS Information Services if available.